isabella232/docs-13/docs/examples/Setting_up_the_project.md

 Repeat these step until you have a few posts ready.

 When you are done with the content creation you are ready to jump into the example!
 Never stop the grind 💯 💪 🏈

+## Choose your example

+You can now choose between the React and Vue example!